-The autonomic nervous system refers to the collection of nerves responsible for controlling involuntary bodily functions.
+The Diabetic Autonomic neuropathy system refers to the collection of nerves responsible for controlling involuntary bodily functions.
 This includes regulating a variety of processes such as respiration, heart rate, digestion, sexual functions, and blood pressure.
 When these nerves are damaged, it interferes with the communication between these organs and the brain, resulting in dysfunction.

 Since we are accustomed to these systems functioning on their own, autonomously, individuals with autonomic neuropathy often struggle to adapt to the changes that come with this condition.
 Depending on the affected organ, patients will experience different debilitating symptoms that can diminish their quality of life.

 Most commonly, Autonomic neuropathy develops as a result of diabetes due to uncontrolled high blood sugar.
 Over time, high blood sugar can damage the nerves and the capillaries, the walls of the blood vessels, which supplies the nerves with oxygen and nutrients.

 Diabetic Autonomic neuropathy is the most common form of the condition, and it affects more than half of diabetic patients.
 Other causes of autonomic neuropathy include autoimmune diseases and viruses, although less common.